Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-the-world-is-outsourcing-its-brain-to-machines.md

 Developers aren't using Copilot to speed up coding.
 They're using it to generate code they don't fully understand, then spending hours debugging when it breaks.
 The skill of thinking through logic from first principles?
 It's atrophying (can I get extra credit for using a big word Ms. Rode?).

 I'm guilty of this too, by the way.
 I use Copilot constantly.
 But I also take AP Physics, and that forces me to think through problems manually.
-Physics is fun but super hard, and it's actually rewarding to learn it because you can't just ask AI to solve it for you—you have to understand the concepts.
+Physics is fun but super hard, and it's actually rewarding to learn it because you can't just ask AI to solve it for you.
+You have to understand the concepts.
 That kind of thinking is what we're losing.

 And everyone acts like this is progress.
 Like we're evolving or something.
 I'm not so sure.